- Citizenship Make Up

 The administration at North Layton Jr. High school reserves the right to determine what constitutes appropriate dress.
 Students who do not adhere to these guidelines will not be allowed to attend class.
 Parents will be called if appropriate clothing is not available or the student refuses dress-code appropriate clothing.

 Our grading scale at North Layton Junior High School is used by all teachers in all classes.
 We grade our students on what they learn and achieve.
 Other factors such as late work, attendance, and behavior in and out of the classroom are handled by the administration and office staff.
 These factors will be taken into account by teachers when figuring out their citizenship grade.

-To ensure students gain essential skills and knowledge and prepare for career & civic responsibilities, students are required to attend class regularly and on time.
-If a student has difficulty with getting to class promptly, the following policy applies:
+To help ensure students gain essential skills and knowledge and prepare for career and civic responsibilities, students are required to attend class regularly and on time.
+Instructional time is of utmost importance.
+It is our goal to keep students in class as much as possible.
+When a tardy issue arises, the situation will be handled as quickly as possible without undue attention to the student.
+Tardies are determined on a student’s schedule, not individual classes.
+If a student has difficulty with tardies, the following policy applies:

 “Electronic Device,” used for the purposes of this policy means privately owned wireless and/or portable electronic handheld equipment.
 If an electronic device is seen or heard in class, it may be confiscated.
 (See individual teachers’ disclosure for class specific policy).
 Students who refuse to give phone or electronic device to an adult when asked will be referred directly to the administration, and additional consequences will be considered.

 Electronic devices that contain pornographic material or are used in a way that threatens, humiliates, or intimidates individuals, including students, employees, and visitors, violates the law.

 The electronic device will be released /returned to the student or parent/guardian based on the following: